unjs/jiti/README.md

 Jiti combines module exports with the `default` export using an internal Proxy to improve compatibility with mixed CJS/ESM usage.
 You can check the current implementation [here](https://github.com/unjs/jiti/blob/main/src/utils.ts#L105).

 > [!WARNING]
-> This option wraps **all imported modules** in a Proxy, which has significant performance overhead (~40x slower property access compared to native imports).
-For performance-critical hot paths where you call module exports very frequently, consider setting `interopDefault: false` or `JITI_INTEROP_DEFAULT=false`.
+> This option wraps **all imported modules** in a Proxy, which adds ~25-50ns overhead per property access.
+For performance-critical hot paths where you access module exports very frequently, consider setting `interopDefault: false` or `JITI_INTEROP_DEFAULT=false`.

 ### `alias`